Jacques de Vaucanson: Legacy

 Conservatoire des Arts et Métiers in Paris.
 His original automata have all been lost.
 The flute player and the tambourine player were reportedly destroyed in the Revolution.
 Some had been sold to a glovemaker called Pierre Dumoulin (d.
 1781), who exhibited them throughout Europe with great success.
 Dumoulin’s shows with Vaucanson’s automata in Saint Petersburg started the fashion of automata in Russia.
 In 1783, it was reported that the automata once exhibited by Dumoulin were still stored in Russia, but Dumoulin had manipulated them so that they would not work after his death.

 Vaucanson’s proposals for the automation of the weaving process, although ignored during his lifetime, were later perfected and implemented by Joseph Marie Jacquard, the creator of the Jacquard loom.

 Lycee Vaucanson in Grenoble is named in his honor, and trains students for careers in engineering and technical fields.

+Vaucanson is a somewhat major character in Lawrence Norfolk's debut novel Lemprière's Dictionary.
+In this novel, Vaucanson is said to be a member of the secretive Cabbala and performs various primitive technological augmentations on living flesh (such as making the assassin Bahadur sent by the Nawab of the Carnatic into a husk or making the hounds of the Viscount Casterleigh into vicious bloodthirsty killers).